apache/arrow-experiments/http/get_simple/ruby/client/README.md

 2. Receives an HTTP 200 response from the server, converts the response to a RecordBatchReader, and consumes it.
 3. Sends a second HTTP GET request to a server. with the response body containing an Arrow IPC stream of record batches.
-4. Streams the response, creating and printing record batches as it goes
+4. Streams the response, creating and printing record batches as it goes.

 To run this example, first start one of the server examples in the parent directory, then: